Derlys/connectamind/README.md

 - Building an application in Web3 gives you the possibility to explore the diverse payment alternatives.

-- During coding I learned concepts such as:
+- During coding, I learned concepts such as:

   - data model
   - user story